cannoneyed/simi/README.md

-# Foodwishes
+# Subghost
-Built with React, Mobx, and Cordova.<br/>
+Built with React, Mobx, and Web Audio API.<br/>